Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 wizard dies.

-aki collects his ashes into a bag
+aki collects his ashes into a bag (might rework this to leaving a singular head.)

 -end combat